LLNL/PnMPI/README.md

   provided by the module, etc.
 * `PNMPI_RegistrationComplete`: This hook will be called after PnMPI is initialized and all modules have been registered.
-* `app_startup`: If a module provides an `app_startup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook.
+* `PNMPI_AppStartup`: If a module provides an `PNMPI_AppStartup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook.
-* `app_shutdown`: If a module provides an `app_shutdown` hook, PnMPI will not call `PMPI_Finalize` in the `MPI_Finalize` wrapper, but keeps MPI open until `main` has finished and calls the hook in the applications destructor.
+* `PNMPI_AppShutdown`: If a module provides an `PNMPI_AppShutdown` hook, PnMPI will not call `PMPI_Finalize` in the `MPI_Finalize` wrapper, but keeps MPI open until `main` has finished and calls the hook in the applications destructor.
 After the hooks of all modules have been called, MPI will be shut down.

 D) Debug Options